If you’re eco-friendly like me, you probably want to share your passion with friends and family. Eco-consciousness is infectious!

 Speaking of bamboo: single-use utensils and food containers cause an enormous strain on the environment.

-To-Go Ware excels in this department with a range of handy kitchen items that look great and make for great eco-friendly gifts.
+To-Go Ware excels in this department with a range of handy kitchen items that look great and make for beautiful and practical eco-friendly gifts.

 For example – they have attractive bamboo utensils that you can use again and again.
 The benefit of bamboo is that it does not need to be replanted when harvested.
 These fast-growing and hardy plants will grow a new shoot from its root system, making it a more sustainable option.